Garenium/quickGDB/README.md

 # quickGDB

-quickGDB allows a quicker startup debugging time (or a more user-friendly tool for gdb) for debugging C and C++ files with gdb.
+quickGDB allows you to show the source file from the get-go.
 If you want ``layout src`` and ``break main`` set up automatically, then this is the file you may need.

 Steps (For Linux):